SEARCH

 Keyhole gardens became popular a few years ago.
 This one has a sitting spot that can be moved along the beds.
 You could do the same thing though without having to join the beds, of course.

-Related: 7 Back and Knee-Friendly Garden Ideas
+Related: 7 Back & Knee-Friendly Solutions for Gardeners

 10Fenced Traditional Garden